BrightcoveOS/android-player-samples/README.md

 * [Basic Bundled Video Sample App](http://docs.brightcove.com/en/video-cloud/brightcove-player-sdk-for-android/index.html "BasicWidevineSampleApp"): This app shows how to play a video that is stored on the device for offline viewing.

-The sample apps will use the Brightcove Android Native Player version indicated by the value of the property named *anpVersion* found in the top level file **gradle.properties**.
-To override this version, create a file named **.gradle/gradle.properties** in your home directory and set the value of the property *anpVersion* to the desired version.
+By default, the sample apps will build with the most recent Brightcove Android Native Player version at build time.
+To override this behavior with a specific version, create a file named **.gradle/gradle.properties** in your home directory and set the value of the property *anpVersion* to the desired version.
 An invalid version will cause no sample app projects to be configured.

 All sample apps which have satisfied dependencies will run by default.
-If you would like to explicitly disable a sample app, copy the associated boolean property from the **gradle.properties** top level file to **~/.gradle/gradle.properties** with a value of *FALSE*.
+If you would like to explicitly disable a sample app, copy the associated boolean property from the **gradle.properties** top level file to **~/.gradle/gradle.properties** with a value of *false* instead of *true*.

 To install the sample apps into Android Studio follow these steps: